 However, you can easily change the dates used for comparison when on a page that shows growth metrics.
 This gives you the chance to compare two sets of data, regardless of the dates.

-If comparisons are possible, you'll see a calendar with a plus icon next to the date picker in the top right:
+If comparisons are possible, you'll see the previous period next to the date picker in the top right:

 All growth metrics around the site will instantly be updated to reflect these dates, and some charts will even show the other date side-by-side, like so: